Pistos/styleguide/ruby-style.md

 * Write for Ruby 1.9+, except when required to maintain legacy code.

 * Avoid needless metaprogramming.

+* Err on the side of more spaces or newlines.

 * Do not mess around in core classes when writing libraries.